munificent/craftinginterpreters/book/statements-and-state.md

 add them to the list until we reach the end of the block, marked by the closing `}`.
 Note that the loop also has an explicit check for `isAtEnd()`.
 We have to be careful to avoid infinite loops, even when parsing invalid code.
-If the user forgot a closing `}`, the parser needs to not get stuck.
+If the user forgets a closing `}`, the parser needs to not get stuck.

 <aside name="list">